MasterShifu619/who-eats-who/README.md

 ## What It Is

 The *Who Eats Whom* database contains ~13,000 verified feeding records (predation, parasitism, pollination, scavenging) crowdsourced from iNaturalist.
 Every relationship has a real photograph attached to it.
-This project makes that data tangible through four interactive mini-games designed for a 55" IR multitouch wall display and iPads.
+This project makes that data tangible through three interactive mini-games designed for a 55" IR multitouch wall display and iPads.

-### The Four Mini-Games
+### The Three Mini-Games

-1. **Who Eats Whom?** — Pick two animals and find out if one eats the other, and which direction.
+1. **Who Eats Whom?** (`/game1`) — Drag two animals into drop zones and find out if one eats the other.
+Shows real iNaturalist photo evidence and builds a live food web visualization as you explore more pairs.

-2. **Snapshot Science** — Place animals, predict connections, then see real photographic evidence of a feeding interaction.
-3. **Who Ate My Fish?** — Place a fish and watch its predators animate in.
-Remove one and see the cascade effect.
-4. **Planetary Collapse** — Remove an entire category of species and watch cascade effects propagate across the full food web.
+2. **Feed the Animal** (`/game2`) — Floating animal bubbles drift across the screen.
+Drag them into the predator's mouth (Blue Heron or Lizard variant at `/game2/lizard`).
+Correct prey is swallowed with a chomp; wrong choices get spat out.
+Score by finding all real prey.

+3. **Food Web Collapse** (`/game3`) — Build a North Carolina food web by dragging species from a trophic shelf onto the canvas.
+Then remove a species and watch cascade effects animate in real time: some populations explode (lost all predators), others starve (lost all prey).

 ---